-A beneficiary shall receive the Ambulatory Withdrawal Management without Extended On-Site Monitoring service from only one provider organization during any episode of care. - active authorization period.
+A beneficiary can receive the Ambulatory Withdrawal Management with Extended On-site Monitoring service from only one provider organization during any episode of care.

-Ambulatory Withdrawal Management without Extended On-Site Monitoring services may not be provided on the same day as Substance Use Disorder Withdrawal Management or Residential Services, except on day of admission or discharge.
+Ambulatory Withdrawal Management with Extended On-site Monitoring services may not be provided on the same day as other Substance Use Disorder Withdrawal Management or Residential Services, except on day of admission or discharge.